Find out more about getting more involved with Carers in Bedfordshire as a Full Member

 The Board of Trustees needs “critical friends” – people with wholly positive motives towards the charity and its objectives - with whom to consult, test ideas and represent carers interests in a safe environment.

 The Articles of Association (our governing document) allows for up to 200 members.
 Full Members are also guarantors (required by company law).
-We have to keep a register of Full Members, and will ask you each year if you wish to renew your membership.
+We have to keep a register of Full Members, and will ask you periodically if you wish to renew your membership.

 See here for more information on how we are governed: How we are run